segmentio/segment-docs/src/privacy/account-deletion.md

 ### What is a complete data purge?

-A complete data purge is the mechanism Segment uses to completely remove all workspace and customer data from internal Segment servers across all product areas.
+A complete data purge is the way Segment removes all workspace and customer data from internal servers across all product areas.
 To trigger a complete data purge, either [delete your workspace](#how-can-i-delete-data-from-my-workspace) or raise a support ticket with the Customer Success team by emailing [(friends@segment.com)](mailto:friends@segment.com).
 In your email to Customer Success, include either the slug or the ID of the workspace that you'd like to delete.
 Deletions related to data purges will *not* be forwarded to your connected third-party destinations or raw data destinations.

 > error " "
-> Segment waits for five days before beginning a complete data purge to safeguard against malicious deletion requests.
+> Segment waits for five calendar days before beginning a complete data purge to safeguard against malicious deletion requests.
 If you notice your workspace or account has been maliciously deleted, reach out to [friends@segment.com](mailto:friends@segment.com) to cancel the data purge.
 After the five-day grace period, the deletion will be irreversible.